BryanFRD/T-WEB-501-LIL_1/README.md

 - The goal is to create a website to manage job advertisment.

 # Technologies used :
-- Front-end : ReactJS, Vite, TailWindCSS, Axios, I18next ;
+- Front-end : ReactJS, Vite, TailWindCSS, Axios, I18next;
-- Back-end : NodeJS, Express, Sequalize, mySQL ;
+- Back-end : NodeJS, Express, Sequalize, mySQL;

 # Functions :
 - Open the ads;